With its blend of history, shopping, culture and technology York, frequently tops national lifestyle polls.

 York’s Chocolate Story details its connections with confectionary through an interactive tour.
 Rowntree Park, with its woods, lake and café was left to the city in memory of those who lost their lives in WWI.

-The National Railway Museum is home to some of the most famous steam locomotives in the world, including the Mallard.
+The National Railway Museum is also home to some of the most famous steam locomotives in the world, including the Mallard.

 The Reading Café at Rowntree Park has a collection of more than 1,000 books as well as a seasonal menu and free WiFi.